9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

  CAF        GHC.Handle    110           4   0.0    0.0     0.0    0.0
 ```

-This gives us a view into the program\'s runtime behavior.
+This gives us a view into the program's runtime behavior.
 We can see
-the program\'s name and the flags we ran it with.
-The \"total time\" is
+the program's name and the flags we ran it with.
+The "total time" is
-time actually spent executing code from the runtime system\'s point of
+time actually spent executing code from the runtime system's point of
 view, and the total allocation is the number of bytes allocated during
 the entire program run (not the maximum live memory, which was around
 700MB).